 Naan is generally made from fermented refined flour dough.
 The gluten gets activated when you knead it more.
 Also, the yeast and sugar leavens the dough and helps to rise to make it airy.
 So when you make flatbreads out of the dough it becomes fluffy and airy.

 Difference between butter naan, bullet naan, and Kashmiri naan

 Bullet naan, Kashmiri naan are similar to butter naan other than the toppings.
 In bullet naan, the toppings are cilantro leaves and jalapeno.
 So it's a little towards the spicy side.
 Whereas the classic butter naan has sesame seeds, garlic is topped.
 Similarly, Kashmiri naan has toppings of dry fruits such as pistachio, cashews, raisins.
 These dry fruits give this a slightly sweet taste.

 Can I make the naan using instant pot?

-Yes, for fermentation.
+Yes, for fermentation we can use the instant pot.
 When you knead the dough using yeast, you need to keep it for 2 hrs for fermentation to occur.
+But with instant pot this can be reduced to 1 hr.
 So the process can speed up in an instant pot.

 Can I make vegan naan using a microwave oven?